Basque

 thriving together outside the

-• Hands-on time with sustainable agriculture, food production, and homesteading systems adapted to both the Atlantic climate and local legislation.
-Not abstract theory, but practice.
-Soil, water, animals, seasons.
+Hands-on time with sustainable agriculture, and homesteading systems born from the local climate and culture: soil, water, plants, animals, and seasons.

-• The Basque Country is not a backdrop.
+The Basque Country is not a just a backdrop to what we learn.
 Its language, food, history, and fierce sense of collective identity are inseparable from everything we're exploring.
-Expect long meals, local voices, and time spent understanding why this place produces what it produces.
+Expect long meals, local voices, and time spent understanding the key elements of why this place is what it is.

 A Progressive Journey in Four Stages